-The objectives are often areas such as : product preferences, trends in buying behavior price elasticity.
+The objectives are often areas such as product preferences, trends in buying behaviour, price elasticity.
 Having identified the areas to address the process progresses through a series of steps that end with a report being presented.
-This is the finish of the market research project.
+This is the completion of the market research project.

-Following on from the project another may be instigated.
-It may have a similar overall process and will often pick up from the conclusions of the prior project but it is a new project.
+Another project may be instigated.
+It may have a similar overall process.
+Often it will even pick up from the conclusions of the prior project, but it is a new project.

 Focused on New Business